LibrePDF/OpenPDF/README.md

 [GNU Lesser General Public License (LGPL), Version 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1)

+For a short explanation see https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License

 [Mozilla Public License Version 2.0](http://www.mozilla.org/MPL/2.0/)

+For a short explanation see https://en.wikipedia.org/wiki/Mozilla_Public_License

+You can find also a nice explanation of these licenses under https://itsfoss.com/open-source-licenses-explained/

 We want OpenPDF to consist of source code which is consistently licensed with the LGPL and MPL licences only.
 This also means that any new contributions to the project must have a dual LGPL and